Appendix H - Leave Donation

 Donated credits may be used either after exhaustion of leave credits and prior to sick leave at...

 ...half-pay or after exhaustion of sick leave at half-pay, at the recipient's option.

 In the event an employee continues to receive leave donations after the employee begins sick leave at half-pay, an agency may, at its discretion, interrupt sick leave at half-pay and allow the use of donated credits.
 When the sole reason the employee began sick leave at half-pay was that leave donations were not available at that time, agencies are encouraged to interrupt sick leave at half-pay to permit an employee to use donated leave received after the sick leave at half-pay commenced.

 When the employee requests to use donated credits after exhaustion of leave credits and prior to sick leave at half-pay the donated credit must be used in full day units based on his/her work schedule.
 For example, the full-time employee who works five 8-hour days per week and receives 25 days (200 hours) of donated credit is paid for 25 eight-hour days.
-The full-time compressed workweek employee who works four 10-hour days per week and receives 25 days (200 hours) of donated credits is paid for 20 ten-hour days.
+The full-time compressed workweek employee who works four 10-hour days per week and receives 25 days (200 hours) of donated credits is paid for twenty 10-hour days.
 The 50 percent employee who works five 4-hour days per week and receives 25 days (200 hours) of donated credits is paid for fifty 4-hour days.

 An employee who opts to use donated credits prior to sick leave at half-pay is permitted to again participate in this program following exhaustion of sick leave at half-pay.

 Employees who are ineligible for sick leave at half-pay (i.e., provisionals and probationers with no permanent hold items) may elect to use donated credits in either full or half-day units, based on their work schedule, after exhaustion of leave credits.